-The global tea market reached a volume of nearly 6 Million Tons in 2017, registering a CAGR of more than 5% during the year 2010-2017.
-The market is further projected to reach a volume of 7 Million Tons by 2023.
+The global tea market reached a volume of 6.2 Million Tons in 2018, registering a CAGR of 5.63% during 2011-2018.
+The market is further projected to reach a volume of 7.58 Million Tons by 2024.
 Originating in China, tea currently represents one of the widely consumed beverages in the world.
 It is commonly prepared by pouring hot or boiling water over cured leaves of the tea plant.
 The cultivation of tea requires specific soil and climatic conditions which are present in various developing nations like Kenya, China, India and Sri Lanka.
 Tea is a rich source of antioxidants and offers numerous health benefits such as reducing the risk of heart attack and stroke, weight loss, maintaining bone health, boosting immunity, and enhancing digestion.
 At present, there are numerous formats in which tea products are manufactured and sold which include loose tea, teabags, bottled and canned ice tea, ice tea powders and milk tea powders.

 Global Tea Market Drivers: